 Winter is coming and for many that means dreaming of tropical getaways.
-Last winter, like most Canadians, we started daydreaming about a trip to a tropical paradise, but we didn't know if it was safe to bring our baby.
-We did some research and found our destination near Cancun was safe, given certain precautions (read our Guide to an All-Inclusive Vacation).
+Last winter, like most Canadians, we started daydreaming about a trip to a tropical paradise, but we didn’t know if it was safe to bring our baby.
+We did some research and found our destination near Cancun was safe, given certain precautions (read our Guide to an All-Inclusive Vacation with a baby).
 Here are 7 important things you need to know before taking your baby on a tropical holiday:

 The sun is more powerful in the tropics